 Changing pay frequency: How

-Before changing your pay frequency, verify that you can.
+Before changing your pay frequency, you need to ask yourself one key question: Can I?
 Check your state laws to make sure the frequency you want is allowed.

 If your desired pay period goes against your state’s frequency requirements, select a different pay period.
 Or, keep the one you have.

-When changing payroll frequency, be sure to increase or decrease the amount you withhold from employee wages.
+When changing payroll frequency, remember to increase or decrease the amount you withhold from employee wages.

-For example, moving from a biweekly payroll to a weekly payroll means you will withhold less in taxes per week because the employee will earn less per pay period.
+For example, moving from a biweekly payroll to a weekly payroll means you withhold less in taxes per week because the employee earns less per pay period.

-Telling your employees about the frequency change is essential.
-Otherwise, you will need to deal with disgruntled employees wondering where their hard-earned wages are.
+Telling your employees about the frequency change is oh-so-important.
+Otherwise, you’ll need to deal with disgruntled employees wondering where their hard-earned wages are.
 And, failing to tell employees can disrupt their budgets.

-Distribute a pay period change notice well before you implement the change.
+Distribute a payroll frequency change letter well before implementing the new pay periods.
 That way, employees can adjust their finances and ensure they have enough money to cover bills and other expenses.

 Finally, you can implement the pay frequency change.
 How you establish the new frequency depends on how you run payroll.

-If you have an accountant or bookkeeper who manages your payroll, notify them of the change.
+If you have an accountant or bookkeeper who manages your payroll, notify them of the change in advance.

-If you run payroll by hand, mark down the new frequency, so you don’t forget.
-Then, adjust payroll withholdings.
+If you run payroll by hand, mark down the new frequency so you don’t forget.
+Then, whip out those calculators and adjust payroll withholdings.

 If you use software to run payroll, enter the new frequency into the system.
-The software will automatically adjust tax withholdings based on the new pay period.
+The software will automatically adjust tax withholdings based on the new pay period (yay!).

-Interested in changing your pay frequency?
-With Patriot’s online payroll software, you can pay employees as often as you want.
-Because we charge per employee, your pay frequency doesn’t determine how much you pay.
+Save yourself the calculations that come with changing pay frequency.
+With Patriot’s online payroll software, you can pay employees as often as you want—without ever having to use your calculator to run payroll.
+And because we charge per employee, your pay frequency doesn’t determine how much you pay.
 Get your free trial today!